-Apart from the aforementioned designs to improve the alignment with natural language, the grammar of IR also needs to maintain the key structures in graph queries so as to enable the subsequent automatic compilation.
+In addition to the aforementioned designs to improve alignment with natural language, the syntax of IR also needs to maintain the key structures of graph queries for subsequent lossless compilation.

 Specifically, IR should keep track of the data types of graph structural elements.
 We design \tool to be strong-typing by explicitly stating the type of terminal nodes with respective special tokens, \eg \texttt{<E>} for \texttt{Entity}, \texttt{<R>} for \texttt{Relation}, \texttt{<A>} for \texttt{Attribute}, etc. Values of different types are also differentiated in \tool with our pre-defined or user custom indicators, \eg \texttt{string}, \texttt{number}, \texttt{date}, \texttt{time}, etc.